juji-io/datalevin/README.md

 * If you need time travel and rich features backed by the authors of Clojure, you should use [Datomic®](https://www.datomic.com).

-* If you need an in-memory store, e.g. for single page applications running in a browser, [Datascript](https://github.com/tonsky/datascript) is for you.
+* If you need an in-memory store, e.g. for single page applications in a browser, [Datascript](https://github.com/tonsky/datascript) is for you.

 * If you need features such as bitemporal graph queries, You may try [Crux](https://github.com/juxt/crux).